Home of the Brave (2006 film): Box office

 The film was opened in only 3 theaters in 2006 and earned $51,708 at the box office domestically and $447,912 in the rest of the world.
 Originally released on December 15, 2006 for Oscar consideration, the production studio re-thought the release pattern and decided to pull it from theaters, planning on showing it to a wider audience later in the year.
 It was re-released on May 11, 2007 in 44 theaters, but this did not increase the film's financial earnings.

 Critical reception

-On Rotten Tomatoes the film has an approval rating of 22% based on reviews from 58 critics.
-The site's consensus stated: "The ensemble cast works hard, but hammy direction and a script lacking in nuance ruins this movie’s noble intentions."
-On Metacritic it has a score of 42% based on reviews from 15 critics.

 The A.V.
 Club named it in its top 100 flops.
 TV Guide gave the film 2 stars out of 4 and commented that the film "starts with a bang and ends in a long, protracted whimper" and Stephen Holden from The New York Times said you "feel as if you have just sat through an earnest made-for-television movie" and in the end "an honorable dud".